realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         - In the example above, the `viewDocument` function can be called with any `Document` object and the `view` method will behave differently based on the "type" of the `Document` object that is passed in
   - ### Associated with Liskov Principle
+    - #### MORE MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.
-    - The Liskov Substitution Principle is from "Set theory" and is the idea that "objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program."
+    - The "Liskov Substitution Principle" comes from "Set theory" and is the idea that "objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program."
     - That's it.
 That's the whole idea.
 It's just a fancy way of saying that "subclasses should work the same as their superclass."
     - There is a lot of confusion around this principle, but it's just a fancy way of saying that "subclasses should work the same as their superclass."
-    - #### MORE MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.

 ## Controlled Visibility of Variables and Methods <a name="controlled-visibility"></a>
 ###### controlled-visibility